 Alternatively, it may come up during your routine social history and may be volunteered by the family.
 If you ask about consanguinity the family may explain their background, where a large proportion of marriages are consanguineous.

-Why is it important that I recognize them?
+Why is it important that I recognize Irish Travellers?

 It is important to recognize that a patient is a member of the Irish Travelling Community because your understanding of their background, healthcare needs and potential risk factors may greatly influence your decision-making.
 Let’s look a little closer at factors that may affect their healthcare: